 ChatGPT’s handling of the seven scenarios above clearly demonstrates its value to support professionals: even when we’re short on words, it never is.

 It’s a sidekick, though, not the main act.
-Like any good sidekick, ChatGPT needs training and guidance, so be sure to adapt its responses for your style, your team, and your customers.
+Like any good sidekick, ChatGPT needs training and guidance, so be sure to adapt its responses to your style, your customer service team, and your customers.

 If you’re looking for ideas on how to get started, this ultimate guide to using ChatGPT in customer support might be just the ticket.